 Any advertisement that might reasonably be misperceived by readers as editorial content will be labeled prominently as advertising.
 Advertisements are subject to review for appropriateness of content and presentation before their inclusion in print or online.

 Corrections and updates

 Asheville Watchdog is committed to accuracy and fairness.
 Editors will respond swiftly to any claim that we have been inaccurate.
-Readers can request a correction by sending a request to Asheville Watchdog at email@example.com.
+Readers can request a correction by sending a request to Asheville Watchdog at firstname.lastname@example.org.
 Our editorial team will carefully review any potential inaccuracy before making changes to a published piece.
+Typos and other minor errors will be corrected as quickly as possible, normally without any correction notice.
 In the event of a minor factual error, the story will be amended, and the change will be noted at the bottom.
 Significant corrections will be noted in the headline or at the top of the story.
 If new details or clarifications are added to a story after its publication, our practice is to include a note describing the update at the end of the piece.

 We encourage any reader who would like to discuss an article with a writer to reach out directly to that reporter.
 Each article will have contact information at the bottom of the published story.
 That reporter is obligated to inform Asheville Watchdog of any request for a correction.